TimCares/MasterThesis/docs/thesis/experiments/memory_bank.typ

   image(
   width: 50%,
   "../figures/mm_momentum_encoder.png"),
-  caption: [A momentum encoder generates negative examples for ITC, which are also stored in a memory bank that discards the representations of the oldest batch when new ones are added after every step.
-Figure inspired by MoCo v2 @mocov2.
+  caption: [A momentum encoder generates negative examples for ITC, which are stored in a memory bank that discards the representations of the oldest batch when new ones are added after every step.
+Figure inspired by MoCo v2 @mocov2, image and text taken from COCO @coco.
   ],
 ) <mm_momentum_encoder>